rlucas11/panelCodeR/README.md

 - `lavaanClpm`, which creates code for the CLPM.
 - `lavaanArts`, which creates code for the bivariate ARTS model (i.e., CLPM with state component).

 For each of these, the default is to set `stationarity = TRUE` which constrains the parameter estimates for the stabilities, cross-lagged paths, variances, and covariances to be equal across waves.
 This can be changed by setting `stationarity = FALSE`.
 For some models, this may lead to identification problems.
+If you have missing waves, you will need to assume (and impose) stationarity.

 ### Running the models